clipman/HomeAssistant/esphome-rs485/DOCS.md

 Adding this option to the add-on configuration allows you to disable authentication by setting it to `true`.

+### Option: `esphome_version`

+Manually override which ESPHome version to use in the add-on.
+For example to install the latest development version, use `"esphome_version": "dev"`, or for version 1.14.0: `"esphome_version": "v1.14.0""`.

+Please note that this does not always work and is only meant for testing, usually the ESPHome add-on and dashboard version must match to guarantee a working system.

 ### Option: `relative_url`